darrylhodgins/pi-kiosk-proxy/README.md

     * **Wait for Network at Boot** - Enabled
     * **Desktop/CLI** - Desktop Autologin

 I also recommend changing the default user password to something more secure, and enabling SSH so you can remotely log in to the kiosk to perform maintenance.
+I like to also turn off the Splash Screen.

 ### Clone this repo